kylepalos/Get-codon-position-from-GTF/README.md

 # Get-codon-position-from-GTF

-I may be reinventing the wheel or not taking the optimal approach but sometimes I want to associate a specific genomic position (e.g., DNA or RNA methlyation site) with the codon position (i.e., first, second, third or A/P/E site.)
+I may be reinventing the wheel or not taking the optimal approach but sometimes I want to associate specific genomic position (e.g., splice-sites or RNA methlyation sites) with their codon position (i.e., first, second, third or A/P/E site.)

 I couldn't find a great way to do this en-masse for hundreds/thousands of sites at a time (i.e., in preparation for bedtools intersect.)